Mrferny123/Hurricane/README.md

 This mobile app consists of 4 pages:

 🧾 To-Do Checklist

--Simple checklist of tips to prepare before a hurricane -Tasks can be checked off and are saved even after exiting the app
+-Simple checklist of tips to prepare before a hurricane

+-Tasks can be checked on or off and are saved even after exiting the app

 🤖 AI Chatbot

 -Built using Landbot.io, integrated with WebKit

 🌤️ Real-Time Alerts

 -Pulls live weather alerts for Florida from the National Weather Service API

 🏠 Shelter Finder

--Displays nearby Florida shelters on an interactive map -Tapping a shelter opens it in Apple Maps for directions
+-Displays nearby Florida shelters on an interactive map

+-Tapping a shelter opens it in Apple Maps for directions